New York State College of Forestry at Cornell University

-The New York State College of Forestry at Cornell was a statutory college established in 1898 at Cornell University to teach scientific forestry.
+The New York State College of Forestry at Cornell University was a statutory college established in 1898 at Cornell University to teach scientific forestry.
 The first four-year college of forestry in the country, it was defunded by the State of New York in 1903, over controversies involving the college's forestry practices in the Adirondacks.
 Forestry studies continued at Cornell even after the college's closing.

 Background

 The idea of a Cornell Forestry school began with Colonel William F. Fox, Superintendent of New York's state-owned forests during the mid-1890s.
 At that time, forestry research and education was conducted only in Great Britain and Europe.

 When Governor Frank S. Black went on a fishing trip with a Cornell trustee and discussed Col. Fox's proposal, the suggestion was made that Cornell would be well-suited to implement the demonstration forest.
 Cornell President Jacob Gould Schurman then began lobbying for a state-funded college, just as he had successfully advocated for a state-funded veterinary college in 1894.
 The legislature quickly approved the new college.
 The act authorized New York State to pay for a tract of forest land in the Adirondacks from funds, previously appropriated for the acquisition of lands to be held "forever wild" in the Adirondack Forest Preserve, with Cornell holding title, possession, management, and control for 30 years.
 After 30 years, the land would revert to the State.
 Schurman recruited German trained, Dr. Bernhard E. Fernow, who was then the 3rd Chief of the U.S. Department of Agriculture's Division of Forestry (predecessor of the U.S. Forest Service) and one of the top forestry experts in the United States, to be the first Dean of the college.